Vaccines cause autism – Conspiracy Theories Myths

 Fact: No, it won’t

-After an outbreak of coronavirus, the world had changed to upside down within months.
-To reduce the number of deaths and to decrease the spread of the virus, different measures were taken by the government and health authorities.
-After more than ten months of struggle they finally came with the covid vaccine.
-As the conspiracies about vaccines are roaming around the world, people failed to get vaccinated when it finally reached them.
-Conspiracy theorists came with their own theories that it may change DNA, you may think who would believe such absurd theory?
-Unfortunately there are lots of people who believe this theory.
-Some believed that they would change into animals like chimpanzees, monkeys and even frogs.
-People hesitate to vaccinate as they suspect that the gene editing technologies such as CRISPR may be used in the vaccine.
-Although many people seem to accept his theory, it was debunked by the scientists that it was a hoax.
+After the outbreak of coronavirus, the world turned upside down within months.
+To reduce the number of deaths and decrease the spread of the virus, different measures were taken by governments and health authorities.
+After more than ten months of struggle, the COVID-19 vaccine finally became available.
+As conspiracies about vaccines circulated worldwide, people hesitated to get vaccinated when it finally reached them.
+Conspiracy theorists came up with their own theories that it might change DNA.
+You might think, who would believe such an absurd theory?
+Unfortunately, there are many people who believe this.
+Some believed that they would change into animals like chimpanzees, monkeys, and even frogs.
+People hesitated to vaccinate as they suspected that gene-editing technologies such as CRISPR might be used in the vaccine.
+Although many people seemed to accept this theory, scientists debunked it as a hoax.

-Although vaccines cause some of the side effects like fever and vomit, it is given only in small amounts to ensure safety to us.
-As it is the great pillar of modern medicine, get vaccinated to stay away from infectious diseases.
+Although vaccines cause some side effects like fever and vomiting, they are given only in small amounts to ensure our safety.
+As vaccination is a great pillar of modern medicine, get vaccinated to stay away from infectious diseases.

 About the author